 Ivy Lane Players

 The Levittown Public Library generously supports the arts, including Ivy Lane Players as its theater in residence.

 Essentially, the Library functions as our patron and permits The Ivy Lane Players to perform three shows per year, with the understanding that, as a public library, open to all, no admission fee may be charged.

 We rely solely upon the generosity of our audiences to cover royalty fees and production expenses via a free-will offering.
-Despite these tough economic times, our audience members have always been generous and have kept us performing for over fifty years.
+Despite these tough economic times, our audience members have always been generous and have kept us performing for nearly sixty years.

 The Ivy Lane Players’ mission is to provide a full performance of theater shows on Long Island as a public service for those persons who might not otherwise be able to attend a Broadway show due to cost, difficulty in traveling/mobility and time constraints.

 Our contention is that it is essential to experiment and to utilize the opportunity to present offerings that might otherwise never see the light of day in Long Island due to their being perceived as beyond the capability of the audiences who attend regional theater here.